 Going to community college first

-Community colleges can offer similar academic rigor for much less money.
-Credits earned are almost always transferable to most schools, meaning you can take most general education classes at a huge discount.
+Community colleges can offer similar academic rigor for much less money, and credits earned in community college are almost always transferable to most schools, meaning you can take most general education classes at a huge discount.

 You might be able to cover most or all of that with a part-time job—depending on your pay—helping you avoid a lot of debt.